-The automation work line exists to standardize content production inside CentOS Artwork Repository.
-There is no need to type several tasks time after time if they can be programmed into just one script that groups them all.
+The automation work line exists to standardize content production in CentOS Artwork Repository.
+There is no need to type several tasks, time after time, if they can be programmed into just one script that groups them all and then execute the script instead of all individual tasks.

 The automation work line takes place under 'trunk/Scripts' directory structure.
-Here is developed the centos-art.sh script, a bash script specially designed to automate most frequent tasks inside CentOS Artwork Repository.
-Basically, the centos-art.sh script is divided in several functionalities that perform specific tasks inside the repository.
-Such functionalities relay on repository organization to work as expected.
+Here is developed the centos-art.sh script, a bash script specially designed to automate most frequent tasks (e.g., rendition, documentation and localization) inside the repository.
+Basically, the centos-art.sh script is divided in several functionalities independent one another that perform specific tasks and relaying on repository organization to work as expected.